At the start of 2016 I set out a goal to read/listen to 20 books over the course of the year. I completed this goal.

 18/09/2016 [AudioBook] Joy on Demand: The Art of Discovering the Happiness Within by Chade-Meng Tan 9/10

-You create joy with the power of one breath.
-Just be present for one breath and focus on the now.
+Key takeaway(s): You create joy with the power of one breath.
+Be present for one breath and focus on the now.
 Everything is perfect within the now.

 07/09/2016 [AudioBook] Elon Musk by Ashlee Vance 11/10